-SEC.
+"SEC.
 36.50.40.
 Applicability.

 - a.
-A planned community permit shall be required within a planned community district prior to: - 1.
-Any new development or redevelopment; or - 2.
-Establishment of any use listed as "provisional" within the applicable precise plan; or - 3.
-Any development or addition to an existing development that varies from the development standards of the applicable precise plan.
-A planned community permit may be granted by either the zoning administrator or the city council. - b.
-Minor alterations to the exterior of an existing building, signs and minor alterations to paved or landscaped areas that are consistent with the existing development of the property and of surrounding properties may be approved or disapproved by the zoning administrator through the development review process.
+A planned community permit shall be required within a planned community district prior to: - 1. -Aany new development or redevelopment; or- - 2.
+Eestablishment of any use listed as "provisional" within the applicable precise plan; or - 3. -Aany development or addition to an existing development that varies from the development standards of the applicable precise plan. -A planned community permit may be granted by either the zoning administrator or the city council. - b.
+Minor alterations to the exterior of an existing building, signs and minor alterations to paved or landscaped areas that are consistent with the existing development of the property and of surrounding properties may be approved or disapproved by the zoning administrator through the development review process. - Section 22.
+Chapter 36, Article XVI, Division 10, Section 36.50.55, of the Mountain View City Code is hereby amended to read as follows:

-SEC.
-36.50.55. - Findings.
+"SEC.
+36.50.55.
+Findings.